Is It Bad To Have A Lot Of Credit Cards With Zero Balances

 Having multiple credit cards also means more potential for debt.
 If you are not careful and overspend on your cards, it can lead to a high amount of debt that becomes difficult to manage.
 It’s crucial to have a budget in place and only use credit cards for necessary purchases.

-How Does Having A Lot Of Credit Cards Affect Your Credit Score?
+How Does Having A Lot Of Credit Cards Affect My Credit Score?

 Having a lot of credit cards can potentially affect your credit score in both positive and negative ways.